The Tarot’s Emperor flags up the spirit of Aries, the Ram, first fiery sign of the Zodiac, and with it the image of the Patriarch, for good or ill.

 Julius Caesar Act 3, scene 1, 270-275

-In all the light and shade of his complexity, The Emperor represents ‘our’ own menfolk, the ones we honour and love.
+In all the light and shade of his complexity, The Emperor represents ‘our’ own menfolk, the ones we befriend, honour, love, respect and appreciate.
+When not ready to ding them with a saucepan.

 Red earth of Adam.